Sharesale

 • Fleshing out the show’s concept.

-• Creating a episode script or detailed episode breakdowns.
+• Creating a pilot episode script or detailed episode breakdowns.

 • Preparing a Pitch Deck